OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - Knowledgebase, source code and configuration can be regarded as sensitive data when it is intellectual property, so it needs protection
 - Leak sensitive input data, for example when a heuristic system needs to diagnose a patient

-# How to identify relevant threats and controls - risk analysis
+# How to select relevant threats and controls - risk analysis
 There are many threats and controls described in this document.
 Your situation determines which threats are relevant to you, and what controls are your responsibility.
 This selection process can be performed through risk analysis of the use case and architecture at hand:

 1. **Threat identification**: First select the threats that apply to your case by going through the list of threats and use the _Impact_ description to see if it is applicable.
 For example the impact of identifying individuals in your training data would not apply to your case if your training data has no individuals.
 The [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf) shows impact in purple.